-If you wish to exercise any of these rights or withdraw consent to our processing of your personal data, please refer to the Contact Us section of our website.
+If you wish to exercise any of these rights or withdraw consent to our processing of your personal data, please fill in a Data Rights Request Form, available here.
 Consent based processing is generally limited to marketing related activity.

 Complaints About Data Processing

 If you are concerned about how personal data is processed by us, please do not hesitate to bring such concerns to the attention of the BlackBee Compliance Department at email@example.com.
 You have the right to complain to the Data Protection Commissioner.
 This can be done using the following contact details: